 The configuration option of either Grid Meter, PV Inverter, Generator or AC Meter is set in the GX device.
 For details on GX device configuration see the GX device configuration chapter.
-This selection will effect how the system should be wired and how the information received from the meter is displayed on the screen.
+This selection will affect how the system should be wired and how the information received from the meter is displayed on the screen.

 EM540 wired as a 3-phase Grid meter